-This year, the first to perform in Hong Kong will be jazz trumpeter Maciej Fortuna with his band.
-The artist will play at the Hong Kong Arts Festival on 3rd and 4th March presenting two different programmes.
-One of them will be the project Fortuna Plays Szymborska, blending music and literature, inspired by the poetry and humorous collages created by the Literary Nobel Prize winner Wisława Szymborska.
-The other will be a concert of Maciej Fortuna Special Quartet, combining jazz, electronics and video art.
+In 2018 the first to perform in Hong Kong was be jazz trumpeter Maciej Fortuna with his band.
+The artist played at the Hong Kong Arts Festival on 3rd and 4th March presenting two different programmes.
+One of them was the project Fortuna Plays Szymborska, blending music and literature, inspired by the poetry and humorous collages created by the Literary Nobel Prize winner Wisława Szymborska.
+The other was a concert of Maciej Fortuna Special Quartet, combining jazz, electronics and video art.

-Next, on 16th March, on the initiative of the Hong Kong International Film Festival, an acknowledged creator of artistic animated films Mariusz Wilczyński will perform a live animation show during a concert of Polish symphonic music.
-The programme of the concert will include works by Krzysztof Penderecki, Andrzej Panufnik and Henryk Mikołaj Górecki, performed by the Hong Kong Philharmonic Orchestra under the baton of Sebastian Perłowski, the finalist of the Hong Kong International Conducting Competition for Chinese Music in 2014.
-The event is part of celebrations of the seventieth anniversary of Polish animation.
-It is also continuation of AMI’s endeavours aimed at promoting Polish animated films in Asia, following the screenings in Hong Kong in 2014 and the presentation of Contemporary Polish Short Animation programme at the Shanghai Film Festival in 2017.
+Next, on 16th March, on the initiative of the Hong Kong International Film Festival, an acknowledged creator of artistic animated films Mariusz Wilczyński performed a live animation show during a concert of Polish symphonic music.
+The programme of the concert included works by Krzysztof Penderecki, Andrzej Panufnik and Henryk Mikołaj Górecki, performed by the Hong Kong Philharmonic Orchestra under the baton of Sebastian Perłowski, the finalist of the Hong Kong International Conducting Competition for Chinese Music in 2014.
+The event was part of celebrations of the seventieth anniversary of Polish animation.
+It was also continuation of AMI’s endeavours aimed at promoting Polish animated films in Asia, following the screenings in Hong Kong in 2014 and the presentation of Contemporary Polish Short Animation programme at the Shanghai Film Festival in 2017.

-Finally, on 17th and 18th March, Kraków based group Kroke and vocalist Anna Maria Jopek will treat the audience of the Hong Kong Arts Festival to a special programme combining the repertoire of the vocalist and the trio.
-Their concerts in Hong Kong will be preceded by the artists’ concert tour of China and followed by further performances in Japan.
+Finally, on 17th and 18th March, Kraków based group Kroke and vocalist Anna Maria Jopek treated the audience of the Hong Kong Arts Festival to a special programme combining the repertoire of the vocalist and the trio.
+Their concerts in Hong Kong were preceded by the artists’ concert tour of China and followed by further performances in Japan.

-The project is organised by the Adam Mickiewicz Institute operating under the Culture.pl brand as part of POLSKA 100, the international cultural programme accompanying the centenary of Poland regaining independence.
+The project was organised by the Adam Mickiewicz Institute operating under the Culture.pl brand as part of POLSKA 100, the international cultural programme accompanying the centenary of Poland regaining independence.